 You'll definitely want at least an introduction before taking a Hobie Cat out on your own.

-Hobie Cats are small easy to sail unsinkable catamaran sailboats.
+are small and easy to sail unsinkable catamaran sailboats.
 Many

 resorts on Grace Bay offer complimentary Hobie Cat use for guests, and rentals are also available at a few different locations.